Where This Started

 "Unit Economics is the only Feature."

 I believe AI is fundamentally a supply chain problem.
 The most impressive model is useless if it bankrupts you to run it.
-Systems Thinking means asking: does this system pay for itself, and can the team maintain it without me?
+The question I ask on every project: does this system pay for itself, and can the team maintain it without me?

-- Reliability over Hype: I replace "vibe checks" with automated evaluation harnesses because you can't improve what you don't measure.
+- Measure before you build: I replace "vibe checks" with automated evaluation harnesses because you cannot improve what you do not measure.
 When I introduced these standards at scale, user trust and impressions increased by 482%.

-- Cost as a Constraint: I re-architect retrieval pipelines to cut costs by up to 99%, turning a "burning pile of cash" into a viable, profitable product.
-I implement vendor off-ramps to keep long-term opex low -- saving roughly $60K/mo in one engagement.
+- Make it pay for itself: I re-architect retrieval pipelines to cut costs by up to 99%, turning unprofitable AI into a viable product.
+I implement vendor off-ramps to keep long-term opex low, saving roughly $60K/mo in one engagement.

-- Sustainable AI: I don't just ship code; I ship runbooks, decision records, and safety valves so your team isn't terrified to deploy on Fridays.
-Profitability means nothing if the system falls apart the day I leave.
+- Leave it better than you found it: I ship runbooks, decision records, and safety valves so your team is not terrified to deploy on Fridays.
+A profitable system means nothing if it falls apart the day I leave.

 Let's Connect